LinuxCommandLibrary

 copy

-Remove a specific user and the associated home directory
+Remove a user and associated home directory

 $ sudo homectl remove [username]